atwisorg/mdweb/test/README.md

 **Options**

 ```
+  --all-streams             print all streams output by the program under test;
+                              by default, if the test fails, all streams will be
+                              printed out
   --args ARG...             pass options to the program under test
   --clear                   delete the saved results of the previous test
                               before starting testing
   --no-headings             don't print test headings
-  --info                    show all streams output by the program under test;
-                              by default, all streams will be shown when the
-                              test fails
-  --info-off                if the test fails, output only the compared streams
+  --no-streams              if the test fails, print only the compared streams
   --no-report               don't print summary report
   --save-results            save all test results;
                               by default, only the results of failed tests are